Top 12 Questions to Ask your Home Structural Engineer [Updated 2025]

 All structural engineering firms have a slightly different process, but there are a few big picture procedures that are similar throughout the industry.

-- Inspection: The structural engineer will typically perform a visual inspection based on your concerns.
-Data, such as necessary measurements or thermal imaging, will be gathered.
-They may need to look in the attic or basement depending on the circumstances.
+• Inspection: The structural engineer will most commonly perform a visual inspection.
+There are times where an intrusive investigation is necessary as well.
+Regardless if the inspection is visual or intrusive in nature, data will be collected such as necessary measurements, material types/connection types noted, and/or thermal imaging or pertinent photos may need to be taken.
+The engineer may need to enter the attic or basement/crawl space depending on the concerns at hand.
 We recommend being on site when your engineer performs the inspection.
-This is a good time to ask them any questions you may including advice on future remodel plans etc.
+This is a good time to ask them any questions you may have, including advice on future remodel plans etc. NOTE- Always let your structural engineer know if the area they are inspecting is tough to access.
+This will allow them to send the appropriate engineer and materials for the job.

 7. What does a structural engineer’s report cover?